bright/new-www/content/jobs/ios-developer.md

 We support and share responsibility with the members of our team.
 We also actively take responsibility for our own self-development.
 Positive attitude, flexibility and teamwork are elemental parts of our success.
 Clients trust us to build things that work and we take that seriously.

-## about the job
+## about the role

-We are looking for **an experienced passionate iOS Developer** whose main goal is to build high quality mobile applications for the clients from such industries as FinTech, Retail, Health, Ecommerce, Logistics or Fitness.
+We are looking for an experienced passionate iOS Developer whose main goal will be to build high quality mobile applications for the client from a construction industry in Germany.

-Working with us means not only technically challenging projects, but also no management overhead, experienced team, following best practices such as Code Review, Pair programming or Continuous integration, and having a real impact on the work you do and the stack you use.
+The application will automatically keep track of details such as all the contracts, project proposals as well as warranty requests, and payment processing.
+It will be also used for tasks management and it will include scheduling, budgeting, timesheets, and more.

 ## in this role you will